 Indeed, few people, even Japanese, make kare raisu from scratch, and most use store-bought curry roux.
 Of course, curry rice made with a pre-packaged roux is excellent, but the one made with this recipe has a different flavor and is delicious, so please have a try if you have time!

-Here are my step-by-step instructions for how to make delicious Japanese beef curry rice from scratch with homemade roux.
-For ingredient quantities and simplified instructions, see the printable recipe card below.
+Here are my step-by-step instructions for how to make Japanese Beef Curry Rice from scratch.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 Making Homemade Roux